AI Video Camera Jitter and Unwanted Pan Fix

 • Default to “locked tripod” in every prompt unless you specifically want motion.

-• Set camera motion slider to 0 as a project-wide default.
+• Turn on the static-camera control (or set camera motion to 0) as a project-wide default.

-• For tools with separate subject and camera sliders, always check both.
+• For tools with separate subject and camera controls, always check both.

 • Pick image-to-video references that themselves look static.